Warranties and Guarantees in Installation Contracts

 The Magnuson-Moss Warranty Act (FTC, Magnuson-Moss Warranty Act) governs written warranties on consumer products, and can apply where installation services include product supply to residential owners.
 Contractors supplying and installing products in residential contexts should structure warranty documentation in compliance with FTC requirements under this Act.

-The how-to-use-this-installation-resource page provides context on how installation contractor listings on this platform are structured relative to trade category and service scope.
+The how-to-use-this-installation-resource page provides context on how installation contractor providers on this platform are structured relative to trade category and service scope.

 References